 We’re sending out email invoices over a two-week period.
-Most teachers should expect their invoice to arrive by late-August, but you can go into your MyVIT account and complete your registration tasks from 15 August.
+Most teachers should expect their invoice to arrive by late-August, but you can go into your MyVIT account and complete your registration tasks now.

 Note: If you completed your tasks prior to receiving your invoice, please disregard the invoice as it was generated before you made payment.

 Complete your tasks before 30 September

 The due date for registration tasks is 30 September.
 If your annual fee payment has not been received by 30 September, a late processing fee will apply.

 For most teachers, the online process will take a matter of minutes, but if you need any assistance, we’re happy to help.
 It’s a good idea to get in early.
 In the days leading up to the due date of 30 September, we receive a high volume of calls and some delays may result.

 28 September is a public holiday and 29 September is a Saturday